grumpygamer/kvstore/README.md

 add
 ```

+KVStore fails silently in most situation unless the json param is passed.

 ## Creating the database

 When creating the database make sure it is in a location where the web server has read/write access.